Vijayakanth

 Vijayakanth acted in over 150 films in his career.
 Some of his popular films include Vaidehi Kathirunthal (1984), Amman Kovil Kizhakale (1986), Poonthotta Kaavalkaaran (1988), Senthoora Poove (1988), Pulan Visaranai (1990), Chinna Gounder (1992), Honest Raj (1994), Thayagam (1996), Vaanathaippola (2000) and Ramanaa (2002).
 He was nicknamed "Captain" following his role in the film Captain Prabhakaran (1991).
-He was also credited as "Puratchi Kalaignar" (revolutionary artist) in the film titles as he often appeared in roles as a law enforcer, vigilante, or a village head.
+He was also credited as "Puratchi Kalingar" (revolutionary artist) in the film titles as he often appeared in roles as a law enforcer, vigilante, or a village head.
 He won two Filmfare Awards South, three Tamil Nadu State Film Awards and was awarded the Kalaimamani title in 2001.

 Vijayakanth served as the president of the Nadigar Sangam (actors association) from 2000 to 2006.
 He is credited with bringing the association out of debt and establishing a charitable trust that paid pension to low-income members of the film industry.
 He was likened to former Tamil Nadu Chief Minister M. G. Ramachandran for his humanitarian work and for his role in supporting impoverished personnel from the Tamil film industry.
 He accepted deferred remuneration for certain films to help struggling film producers and also preached for food equality on film sets, demanding that all the crew members must be given the same quality meals that he was served.

 After founding his own party in 2005, he served as a Member of Legislative Assembly for two terms from 2006 to 2016, representing the constituencies of Virudhachalam and Rishivandiyam respectively.
 He led his party to win the second-most seats in the 2011 Tamil Nadu Legislative Assembly election and served as the leader of the opposition in the Tamil Nadu Legislative Assembly from 2011 to 2016.
 He remained as the leader of his party until his death in 2023.
-He was known for his "open and bold stance" during his political career.
 In January 2024, he was posthumously awarded India's third-highest civilian honour, the Padma Bhushan, by the Government of India.

 Early and personal life

 Vijayakanth was born as Vijayaraj Alagarswami in Madurai on 25 August 1952.
 His parents were K. N. Alagarswami and Aandal.
 Vijayakanth grew up idolising M. G. Ramachandran and displayed passion towards community and societal issues.
 During his young age, his father was concerned about Vijayakanth as he showed less interest towards studies and was more interested in cinema.
 His father ran a rice mill at Keeraithurai where Vijayakanth went on to work and surprised him with his administrative skills.

-Vijayakanth married Premalatha on 31 January 1990 and had two sons.
-His son Shanmuga Pandian is also an actor.
+Vijayakanth married Premalatha on 31 January 1990 and the couple have two sons- Shanmuga Pandian and Vijaya Prabhakaran.